NishantBaheti/graphpkg/README.rst

 This package initially started with the idea of plotting live trend graph using matplotlib as base.

-visit https://nishantbaheti.github.io/graphpkg/_build/html for detailed documentation
+visit https://graphpkg.readthedocs.io/ for detailed documentation

-.. _pyscaffold-notes:

-Note
-====

-TODO